Acle Academy: Ofsted

 It was inspected by Ofsted in 2013 and rated good.
 At the inspection in 2015 leaders were criticised for have not "had an accurate understanding of the quality of teaching in the academy.
 This has led to a failure to address poor practice and slowed progress."

 "Monitoring of achievement has been inaccurate.
 Unreliable assessment practices mean that too often, learning is planned that does not challenge pupils appropriately."

-The January 2016 Ofsted report found Acle Academy to be a "Inadequate" in all areas.
+The January 2016 Ofsted report found Acle Academy to be an "Inadequate" in all areas.

 In 2019 Ofsted monitored the school and wrote to the governors saying: "Detailed development plans are used effectively by you and your leadership team to gauge the rate of progress being made in improving the school.
 You feel that new appointments have ensured that you have 'the right people in the right posts' to enable the school to improve further and that there are no significant barriers preventing the school from being judged good at its next inspection.
 The school's small size and staffing changes mean that leaders and some staff have taken more responsibility for making improvements.
 Finances are tightly managed and you value the support of the trust in helping you to do this.."